-You’ve probably heard stories of Instagrammers who are cashing in on the pictures they snap and share every day.
-You might've even looked at your own sizeable following and thought, “Maybe I can do that too”.
+You’ve probably heard stories of Instagrammers cashing in on the pictures they snap and share every day.
+You might’ve even looked at your own sizeable following and thought, “Maybe I can do that too.”

-Just like bloggers, YouTubers, and anyone who’s amassed an audience around the content they produce, Instagrammers have reach and influence figured out—two things many companies struggle with.
+Just like bloggers, YouTubers, and anyone who’s amassed an audience around the content they produce, creators have reach, influence, and the Instagram algorithm figured out—three things many companies struggle with.

-If by now you're wondering how many followers you need to make it happen, the short answer is “not as many as you think”.
+If by now you’re wondering how many followers you need to start bringing in real revenue, the short answer is “not as many as you think.”

 The long answer depends on factors that range from:

-While top Instagrammers make thousands per post on the photo-sharing platform, even those with a smaller-but-engaged following of 1000 have the potential to start making money.
+While top Instagrammers make thousands of dollars per post, even those with small-but-engaged followings of 1,000 have the potential to start making money.

 Depending on your unique brand of Instagram content, your audience, and your level of commitment, you can make money on Instagram in the following ways: